 Well, kind of.
 Yes, paddling in warm weather does technically refer to anytime you go out on your kayak or paddleboard when the temperatures are relatively high.
 But, the question really is about when we can consider the weather to actually be “warm.”

 It turns out that warm weather paddling is more about the temperature of the water than the temperature of the air.
 While us paddlers might look at our smartphone weather apps before heading outside and see 72ºF (22ºC) as a sign that warm weather is afoot, these air temperatures don’t tell the whole story.

-That’s because dressing for paddling is all about dressing for the water temperature, not the air temperature.
+That’s because dressing for paddling is all about dressing for the water temperature, not only the air temperature.

 🥶 If you’re more used to cold weather paddling, be sure to check out our other recent article, The Ultimate Guide To Cold Weather Paddling Apparel!